iamstarkov/jsunderhood/README.md

 ## Show me more!

-— _ispeakweb_ will have a statistics page and summary pages for each author.
+— _jsunderhood_ will have a statistics page and summary pages for each author.

 ## What will I get as an author?